mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 }
 ```

-If you are not using the `AppProvider` in your app, you can also use the `LocalizationProvider` only:
+If you are not using the `AppProvider` in your app, you can just use the `LocalizationProvider`:

 ```tsx
 import { LocalizationProvider } from '@toolpad/core/AppProvider';